Skip Navigation

 Films in their own right

-The ‘Bear and the Hare’ animation which showed the friendship between two woodland animals, showcased the adverts as short films more than any before.
+With big-budget directors, clever short stories and top-class animators, the John Lewis ads have become films in their own right.
+The ‘Bear and the Hare’ animation, which showed the friendship between two woodland animals, showcased the adverts as short films more than any before.

 Merchandise and charity support